Aspose/releases.aspose.com/content/en/words/net/release-notes/2025/aspose-words-for-net-25-9-release-notes.md

 Related issue: WORDSNET-28492

-A new public enumeration has been added to [Aspose.Words.Saving.MarkdownOfficeMathExportMode](https://reference.aspose.com/words/net/aspose.words.saving/markdownsaveoptions/officemathexportmode/):
+A new public enumeration [MarkdownOfficeMathExportMode](https://reference.aspose.com/words/net/aspose.words.saving/markdownsaveoptions/officemathexportmode/) has been added:
 {{< highlight csharp >}}
 /// <summary>
 /// Export OfficeMath as LaTeX.
 /// </summary>
-Latex = 3
+Latex
 {{< /highlight >}}

 This use case explains how to export oMath as LaTex based expressions into Markdown: